bazfer/UTCBC-HW/README.md

 # Code for all of the University of Texas Coding Bootcamp 2016-2017 Homework Assignments

-# Product Name
+# Description
 This is a repo to hold all of the code I wrote to complete the homework assignments during the University of Texas Coding Bootcamp in 2016-2017

 ## Index
-aliens-hangman
+⋅⋅*aliens-hangman
-  html-css-js
+  ⋅⋅⋅focus: html-css-js
 bamazon
   node.js-sql (run 'npm install') basic-portfolio:&emsp;html-css<br />